CounterpartyXCP/Documentation/Developers/counterblock_modules.md

         return
 ```

-Note that with ``MessageProcessor`` handlers, you can return ``'continue'`` to prevent the running of further MessageProcessors (i.e. of lesser priority than the current one) for the message being currently processed.
+Note that with ``MessageProcessor`` handlers, you can return ``'ABORT_THIS_MESSAGE_PROCESSING'`` to prevent the running of further MessageProcessors (i.e. of lesser priority than the current one) for the message being currently processed.

 ####MempoolMessageProcessor